glee/glee/README.markdown

 Chrome: Load `Chrome/glee_chrome` as unpacked extension (in Developer mode).

 Safari: Add `Safari/gleeBox.safariextension` as a new extension in the Extension Builder.
+Many files are symlinked from `Chrome/glee_chrome`, so make sure you fetch the entire repository.

 Firefox: Drag `FF/gleebox.xpi` to Firefox to install.